arashnm80/arashnm80.github.io/handbook/other.md

 ## I-dentity
 > My time is limited, I'm not gonna waste it living someone else’s life.

+One creature dies in the water and the other in the air.
+We are not the same.

 ### People
 Respect everyone and give a shit about no one, in fact don't even think about anyone.
 Do what you believe is best not what society enforce on you.